 The bottom line on testing your home’s air quality

-Your home should be your sanctuary and maintaining pristine air quality can reduce your risk of health issues.
+Your home should be your sanctuary — especially in these climate-challenged times — and maintaining pristine air quality can reduce your risk of health problems.
 Fortunately, there are plenty of tools to help.
-Start with an air-quality monitor which can continuously check your home’s air quality and alert you if carbon monoxide, formaldehyde, radon, VOCs and more are present.
-If something in particular is identified, you can test further using a DIY kit for the indoor pollutant or call in a professional to help identify the issue and fix what is causing it before it gets worse.
+Start with an air-quality monitor which can continuously check your home’s air quality and alert you if carbon monoxide, formaldehyde, radon and VOCs are present.
+If something in particular is concerning you, you can test further using a DIY kit for the indoor pollutant or call in a professional to help identify the issue — and fix it, before it gets worse.